Fernando9200/site-curriculo/README.md

 # Portfolio

-Welcome to my online portfolio!
-This single-page application is created using React.js and Bootstrap, where I showcase my skills, education, and experience.
+This single-page application is created using React.js and Bootstrap, where a developer can showcase his skills, education, and experience.

 ## Getting Started